beam-telemetry/telemetry_metrics_statsd/README.md

 [![CircleCI](https://circleci.com/gh/arkgil/telemetry_metrics_statsd.svg?style=svg)](https://circleci.com/gh/arkgil/telemetry_metrics_statsd)

-`Telemetry.Metrics` reporter for StatsD-compatible metric servers.
+`Telemetry.Metrics` reporter for StatsD-compatible metric servers (including DataDog).

 To use it, start the reporter with the `start_link/1` function, providing it a list of `Telemetry.Metrics` metric definitions: